-In this Linux beginner series, you’ll learn various methods to create a file in Linux terminal.
+In this Linux beginner series, you’ll learn various methods to create a text file in Linux terminal.

 If you have used the desktop oriented operating system such as Windows, creating file is a piece of cake.
 You right click in the file explorer and you would find the option of creating new file.